NotePlan/plugins/jgclark.Dashboard/README.md

 - Show referenced items in separate section?
 Whether to show Today's open tasks and checklists in two separate sections: first from the daily note itself, and second referenced from project notes.
 The same also goes for Weekly/Monthly/Quarterly notes.
 - Ignore checklist items?
 If set, only tasks are included in any of the sections.
 - Ignore items with this phrase: If set, open tasks/checklists with this word or tag will be ignored, and not counted as open or closed.
 This is useful for situations where completing the item is outside your control.
 - Folders to ignore when finding linked items: If set, the contents of these folder(s) will be ignored when searching for open or closed tasks/checklists.
 This is useful where you are using sync'd lines in search results.
+Default: "@Archive, Saved Searches"
 - Include context for tasks?
 Whether to show the note link for an open task or checklist
 - Add dashboard auto-update trigger when dashboard opened?: Whether to add the auto-update trigger to the frontmatter to the current note when the dashboard is opened.
 - Exclude tasks that include time blocks?: : Whether to stop display of open tasks that contain a time block.